A Gentle Ketosis Nutrition Plan for Improving Athletic Performance

 Perhaps some black pudding if there is any in the fridge.

-A cup of coffee with a generous dash of cream and a heaped teaspoon of MCT powder mixed in.
+A cup of coffee with a generous dash of cream and a heaped teaspoon of medium chain triglycerides (MCT) powder mixed in.

 Two bioactive lipids capsules.